-- Clinical Practice in this context across the critical care setting. - tACCPS will practice in compliance with their respective code of professional conduct and within the scope of practice of a tACCP and be accountable for their decisions, actions, and omissions at this level of practice. - The training programme will enable the tACCP to demonstrate a critical understanding of levels of responsibility and autonomy. - Leadership and Management - tACCPs should develop effective relationships within the multi professional team in ICU and the wider acute healthcare setting. - It is anticipated that through the programme of training the leadership and management aspects of the ACCP role will develop concurrently and continue post qualification. - Education - tACCPs undergoing training will be encouraged to critically assess their own learning needs and engage in self-directed learning alongside their clinical practice. - Be working towards identifying individual and team learning needs. - Apply teaching and learning theories and models in health and care. - Develop skills in how to identify learning needs; organisational and professional roles and responsibilities in relation to life-long learning. - Research - The academic programme will develop the tACCP's critical appraisal and synthesis skills in relation to research in the critical care area and apply these to clinical practice.
+• Clinical Practice - in this context across the critical care setting.

+- tACCPS will practice in compliance with their respective code of professional conduct and within the scope of practice of a tACCP and be accountable for their decisions, actions, and omissions at this level of practice. - The training programme will enable the tACCP to demonstrate a critical understanding of levels of responsibility and autonomy

+Leadership and Management

+- tACCPs should develop effective relationships within the multi professional team in ICU and the wider acute healthcare setting - o It is anticipated that through the programme of training the leadership and management aspects of the ACCP role will develop concurrently and continue post qualification o tACCPs undergoing training will be encouraged to critically assess their own learning needs and engage in self-directed learning alongside their clinical practice.
-1 https://www.hee.nhs.uk/sites/default/files/documents/multi-professionalframeworkforadvancedclinicalpracticeinengland.pdf

-2 www.advancedpractice.scot.nhs.uk

-3 https://hduhb.nhs.wales/
+Education

+Research

+• The academic programme will develop the tACCP's critical appraisal and synthesis skills in relation to research in the critical care area and apply these to clinical practice